David Brown Ltd.: Sale by David Brown family – management buyout 1990

 In 1990 the David Brown family disposed of its stake to the business's management.
 It then floated David Brown as a public company in 1993.
 David Brown was acquired by Textron in October 1998.

 This business, trading as David Brown Engineering Ltd and headquartered in Huddersfield, remains a supplier of heavy transmission systems for industrial, defense, railway and marine applications.
 These include transmissions for the British Challenger 2 tanks and American Bradley Fighting Vehicles.
 Railway transmissions are produced for their Chinese branch 'David Brown China', in a joint partnership called 'Jiangsu Shinri David Brown Gear Systems' at a factory in Changzhou near Shanghai.

 Sale by Textron 2008

-In September 2008 it was announced that David Brown Gear systems and associated companies, David Brown Hydraulics based in Poole in Dorset, Maag Pumps of Switzerland, and Union Pumps of the USA were to be sold to Clyde Blowers of Scotland — owned by entrepreneur Jim McColl — in a £368 million deal.
+In September 2008 it was announced that David Brown Gear systems and associated companies, David Brown Hydraulics based in Poole in Dorset, Maag Pumps of Switzerland, and Union Pumps of the USA were to be sold to Clyde Blowers of Scotland in a £368 million deal.

 in 2016 David Brown was merged with Santasalo to form David Brown Santasalo.
 The joint company now remains in the hands of N4 Partners.